adhiluphanna/deliciousrecipeh/content/post/814-steps-to-prepare-speedy-lamb-souvlaki.md

 1. Fry meat in hot pan it already has oil on it.Fry chopped onions if you like them or leave them raw.
 1. Lightly oil pita bread.Fry till golden only takes a few mins so watch carefully.
 1. As pita is cooked get out of pan roll into cone shape carefully using paper towels.
-1. Fill with alternate layers of meat &amp; tomatoe plus onion.And the Tzatziki sauce.Also with chopped lettuce.
+1. Fill with alternate layers of meat & tomatoe plus onion.And the Tzatziki sauce.Also with chopped lettuce.
 1. I love lemon so sometimes squeeze that over the finished souvlaki.Also for those who have home made tomatoe sauce some of that can go on.
 1. When I made chicken souvlakis I added homemade plum sauce a friend had given me as well.
 1. You can also add fresh chopped tomatoe to it.